roleohibachi/virtio-mapped-permissions/README.md

 Those will set the guest perms to www-data, or root, or something.
 Doesn't matter; as long as they are set to something-god-please-anything, you'll be able to change them from inside the guest.

+Oh and by the way, you'll need to mount the 9p filesystem inside the guest, it isn't automatic like with vmware etc.

+`mount -t 9p -o trans=virtio,version=9p2000.L 9pshare /mnt/whatever`

+or

+`echo "9pshare  /mnt/whatever  9p  trans=virtio,version=9p2000.L  0  0" >> /etc/fstab && mount -a`

 Honestly, I might consider this behavior a bug.
 Others would consider it a security feature.
 Go tell it on the mailing list.